 Television sets may be provided and maintained in the television rooms of the respective residence halls by the AMS and AWS.
 The Residence Hall Councils have the responsibility of regulating the television in regards to hours used and insuring the quality of programs viewed.
-Whereas many programs now shown on TV are evidently not conducive to spiritual strength, growth, and edification and also realizing that time is a God-given commodity especially significant to the Christian college student, it is expected that each individual student will assume the responsibility of self-discipline in his use of the television with reference to the quality of programs viewed, the rights of others, and the total time spent watching.
-The College Administration and the Resident Deans also reserve the right to regulate the television and determine the hours it is used.
-Television sets are not permitted in the hall-ways.
-They are permitted in rooms under the following conditions: 1) All TV sets will be registered with residence staff, 2) the roommate must approve, and 3) headphones are required after 11:00 p.m.
+Whereas many programs now shown on TV and VCR's are not conducive to spiritual strength, growth, and edification and also realizing that time is a God-given commodity especially significant to the Christian college student, it is expected that each individual student will assume the responsibility of self-discipline in his use of the television with reference to the quality of programs viewed, the rights of others, and the total time spent watching.
+The College Administration and the Resident Deans have the responsibility and reserve the right to regulate television and VCR's and determine the hours they are used.
+Television sets are not permitted in the hallways.
+They are permitted in rooms under the following conditions: 1) All TV sets and VCR's will be registered with residence staff.
+2) the roommate must approve, and 3) headphones are required after 11:00 p.m.
 Cable TV is not approved for residence halls.
+Abuse will result in elimination of privilege.